Bucharest in 3 Days: a guidebook for getting the most out of your visit

 Walk along Unirii Boulevard

-Located in front of the Palace of Parliament, Unirii Boulevard is one of the main arteries of the city and also a site that, for approximately three kilometres, bears witness to the urban planning and socialist architecture of communist-era Romania.
+Located in front of the Palace of Parliament, Unirii Boulevard is one of the city's main thoroughfares and a site that, for approximately three kilometres, bears witness to Romania's communist-era urban planning and socialist architecture.

 The history of Unirii Boulevard is linked to the massive displacement of residents and the demolition of entire neighbourhoods to make way for this avenue.
 Along the boulevard, you will see a combination of Brutalist architecture and iconic monuments, such as the fountain in front of the Palace of Parliament.
 The broad avenue is also the epicentre of Bucharest's guided tours.